oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 Describe how this information leads to fitting and refining an atomic model.
 Include the key steps in your explanation, from data collection to model refinement.

+??? success "Solution"
+    X-ray crystallography determines a molecule's electron density by directing X-rays at a crystallized sample.
+The X-rays scatter upon interacting with the electrons in the crystal, producing a diffraction pattern.
+By measuring the intensities and angles of these diffracted beams, scientists use Fourier transforms to calculate an electron density map, which reveals where electrons are likely to be located within the molecule.

+    This electron density information is crucial for fitting and refining an atomic model.
+Scientists fit atoms into regions of high electron density in the map, creating an initial model of the molecule's structure.
+They then refine this model by adjusting atomic positions and thermal factors to minimize discrepancies between the observed diffraction data and the model's predicted data.

 ## Q02

 **Points**: 8